jsyang/agi/README.md

     - Core aspect of the engine
 - PICTURES are background images with visual (displayed as is to user) and priority images (act as primitive z-buffer for clipping and bounding of game objects)
 - VIEWs are animations collections that sit on top of the PICs; e.g. ego, opening doors, portals, etc.
-  - CELs are individual sequences of animations
+  - LOOPs are individual sequences of animations
-  - LOOPs are individual frames within an animation sequence
+  - CELs are individual frames within a LOOP
 - SOUNDs are just that, both sound effects along with music
 - [WORDS.TOK](https://wiki.scummvm.org/index.php/AGIWiki/WORDS.TOK) contains words recognized by the game